MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/manage-process-templates.md

 ## Prerequisites

 To manage process templates, you must be a member of the **Project Collection Administrators** group, To get added to this group, see [Change project collection-level permissions](../../../organizations/security/change-organization-collection-level-permissions.md).

-::: moniker range="azure-devops"
 > [!IMPORTANT]
 > Uploading and downloading Inherited processes isn't supported.
 To manage Inherited processes, see [About process customization and inherited processes](../../../organizations/settings/work/inheritance-process-model.md).
-To manage Hosted XML processes, see [Hosted XML process model](../../../organizations/settings/work/hosted-xml-process-model.md).

-::: moniker-end

 ::: moniker range="azure-devops"